tsbinns/tsbinns.github.io/CV.md

 <div>
   <h3 class="CV-header"><a id="MNE" class="section-ID">MNE-Python</a></h3>
     <h4 class="CV-subheader">
-      &mdash; Contributor
+      &mdash; Maintainer
     </h4>
     <p class="CV-desc">
-      I am a contributor to the popular open-source <a href="https://github.com/mne-tools/mne-python">MNE signal analysis toolbox for Python</a>, a package with over 2,000 stars on GitHub, and references in over 3,000 peer-reviewed scientific papers.
-My contributions have involved enhancements and bug fixes, and I am currently working with the maintainers to implement a set of advanced signal processing tools in the package (related to my work in the <a href="#QAI_Lab">Uncertainty, Inverse Modeling and Machine Learning Group</a>).
+      I am a maintainer of the popular open-source <a href="https://github.com/mne-tools/mne-python">MNE signal analysis toolbox for Python</a>, a package with 2,500 stars on GitHub, and references in over 4,000 peer-reviewed scientific papers.
+My contributions have included the addition of new features, bug fixes, and project maintenance, including the implementation of several advanced, multivariate signal processing methods in the <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a> package (related to my work in the <a href="#QAI_Lab">Uncertainty, Inverse Modeling and Machine Learning Group</a>).
     </p>

   <h3 class="CV-header"><a id="PyBispectra" class="section-ID">PyBispectra</a></h3>